 Qualitative Research

 Qualitative research methods provide valuable insights for companies looking to establish a strong brand position.
 For instance, focus groups bring together diverse participants for structured discussions, leading to a deeper understanding of consumer perceptions and preferences.
-This method helps extract different viewpoints and identifies common themes that contribute to developing a robust brand positioning template.
+This method helps extract different viewpoints and identify common themes that contribute to developing a robust brand positioning template.

 On the other hand, in-depth interviews involve one-on-one interactions, offering a more personalized approach to gaining consumer insights.
 Companies can discover individual perspectives, motivations, and emotions through this method.